Cough and cold medicines can pose serious risks for young children. Know the facts and understand treatment alternatives.By Mayo Clinic Staff

 Over-the-counter cough and cold medicines are the best way to help a child who has a cold feel better — right?
 Think again.
 Here's practical advice from Jay L. Hoecker, M.D., an emeritus pediatrics specialist at Mayo Clinic, Rochester, Minnesota.

 Antibiotics can be used to combat bacterial infections but have no effect on viruses, which cause colds.
 If your child has a cold, antibiotics won't help.
-It's also important to remember that the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.
+Remember, the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.

-An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) — can reduce a fever and ease the pain of a sore throat or headache.
-Remember, though, low-grade fevers help fight infection and don't necessarily need treatment.
+An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) — can reduce a fever and ease the pain of a sore throat.
+However, fevers are generally harmless.
+The main purpose for treating them is to help your child feel comfortable.

-No. The Food and Drug Administration has issued its strongest warning against the use of codeine to treat a cough or pain in children younger than age 12 years.
+No. The Food and Drug Administration has issued its strongest warning against the use of codeine to treat a cough or pain and the narcotic tramadol (Ultram) to treat pain in children younger than 12 years old.
 This is due to the potential for serious side effects, such as slowed or difficult breathing.

 - Offer fluids.
-Liquids such as water, juice and broth can help loosen congestion.
+Liquids such as water, juice and broth might help thin secretions.
 Warm liquids, such as tea or chicken soup, might have a soothing effect, increase the flow of nasal mucus and loosen respiratory secretions.